Austria • Tyrol

 Do I need an Austrian vignette for this drive?

 Yes.
-An Austrian motorway vignette is required from the border onward.
-The 10-day digital vignette costs approximately EUR 9.90 and can be purchased online at asfinag.at before your trip.
+An Austrian motorway vignette is required once you continue past the Kufstein-Süd exemption onto the A12 toward Innsbruck.
+The 10-day digital vignette costs EUR 12.80 for cars in 2026 and can be purchased online at asfinag.at before your trip.

 Is there a toll for the Innsbruck motorway?